hudmol/yale_accession_slips/README.md

-# yale-accession-slips
+# Yale accession print-slips
-An ArchivesSpace plugin to provide Yale specific print options for accessions
+An ArchivesSpace plugin to provide Yale specific print-slip options for accessions records.